BestTimesToVisit.com Logo

 attraction

 Witness the iconic Christ the Redeemer statue bathed in the soft light of sunrise.
-Beat the crowds by taking an early train up Corcovado mountain; the views of Rio waking up are unforgettable.
-For an extra special experience, book a private tour that includes a pre-sunrise breakfast with a view.
+Beat the crowds by taking an early train up Corcovado mountain; the pre-dawn views of Rio waking up are unforgettable.
+Pack a light jacket as it can be cool at this altitude.

 Best time: August-October